DARE-lab/DARE-lab.github.io/content/authors/Ahlam Bavi/_index.md

   - Researchers
 ---

 With expertise in 3D technologies, computational generative design, and digital humanities research, Ahlam is dedicated to making heritage more accessible, particularly for Indigenous peoples and marginalized communities.
 As a visual artist, she utilizes 3D printing to craft captivating sculptures, while as an educator, she empowers students with digital media and gamification skills, employing creative thinking and user-centred design methods.
 Through innovative approaches like 3D printing and interactive media, Ahlam fosters inclusivity and engagement among diverse audiences, striving for a world without barriers.
-She was a Research Assistant at the DARE lab.
+She is now based at the [University of Regina](https://www.uregina.ca/media-art-performance/directory/bavi-ahlam.html).